junxit/us-congress-bills-111/metadata.md

 - 2010-02-03 — Introduced in House
 - 2010-02-03 — Introduced in House
 - 2010-02-03 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-02-04 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2010-03-03 — Committee Consideration and Mark-up Session Held.
+- 2010-03-03 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-03-03 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2010-03-19 — Placed on the House Calendar, Calendar No. 177.
+- 2010-03-19 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-446.
+- 2010-03-19 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-446.